 There are days where I still struggle, but I know it’s not my true self.
 The true voice in myself says that your self-worth comes from who you are as a person, and it has nothing to do with the number on the scales.
 I don’t want to be defined by my weight, but by what I can bring into the world.
 The title really speaks about my teenage years.
 In the past, I went through a period where I was feeling a lot of hatred towards myself.
 I felt not worthy, and there was an overwhelming amount of worry and fear taking over my life.
 I felt like even though I was stressed, I could control my weight and what I ate.
 It’s not healthy, because then you end up neglecting your body.

 Everyone has insecurities.
 We all have something inside and out that we’re conscious of.
 When I think about where I was previously, it was during a period where I was unhappy, and I felt like I wasn’t skinny enough (which was when I was the lightest).
-I rarely ate in the dining area in a previous flat, because I didn’t want my flatmates to see me eating.
-I would bring my dinner to my room where no one could see me.
+I rarely ate in the dining area in a previous flat a few years ago, because I literally didn’t want my flatmates to see me eating.
 It’s really been this year, where I’ve felt safe in eating in the dining area.
 It seems like something so small, but it’s a huge change.
 Since leaving home, there have been periods where I didn’t eat well.
 I think when one’s stress, you either eat a lot or you feel you don’t have any appetite.

 We often don’t emphasize it enough, but your health is truly your wealth.
 Without your health, you wouldn’t be able to wake up and conquer the day.
 You wouldn’t be able to experience this beautiful life.
 When I didn’t have a healthy mind, it started to affect my body and I felt weak, unmotivated and a loss of energy.
 It was during that time where I suffered from panic attacks and had very deep depression.
 Our thoughts are so powerful.
 When I started being more present, thinking positively and accepting myself as I am, I really felt set free from the cage I’d built inside my mind.